trisulnsm/dinodoc/trisuldocs/docs/ug/install/badfellas.md

  BASHCopy`cd /usr/local/var/lib/trisul-config/domain0/allcontexts/feeds`

-Inside this directory you can see `feed_xx` sub-directories representing plugins requesting feed updates.
+Inside this directory you can see`feed_xx`sub-directories representing plugins requesting feed updates.
 For example : GeoIP updates.
 The Badfellas feed is located in the subdirectory

  BASHCopy`cd feed-2F3CCCA3-38D4-4773-97AB-3ED732F82533`

-Inside the feed directory , there is a file called `rules.xml` This contains the feed configuration.
+Inside the feed directory , there is a file called`rules.xml`This contains the feed configuration.

 ### Removing a feed

-Locate the `rules.xml` file as described above.
+Locate the`rules.xml`file as described above.
 Then remove the feeds you want to disable.
-For example if you wish to disable the ALIENVAULT feed.
+For example if you wish to disable theALIENVAULTfeed.

 Remove the following lines